22 Super Fun Games to Play on Easter

 The easiest ways to spring into the Easter spirit.

 Easter is a time to come together to celebrate family, friendship, and faith.
 And no matter what the Easter bunny brings, you can always treasure the memories you and your loved ones get to make.
+From gathering around the table to catch up before summer arrives to discovering who in the family is best at Easter-egg art, there are so many opportunities to cherish the day.
 This year, make Easter Sunday extra special by taking part in a few festive Easter games that go beyond the traditional Easter egg hunt.
-Some of these Easter games you can buy, while others you can play on a whim.
+Some of these Easter games take a few hours to set up while others you can play on a whim.
 The best part?
 Anyone from toddlers to grandparents can join in the fun.
+And for more festive fun, try telling these hilarious Easter jokes.

-This Easter game will have everyone laughing by the end.
+Here’s one of the best Easter games to have everyone laughing by the end.
 Before your party, write a few funny commands on slips of paper, i.e. “Hop like a bunny 10 times,” “Name five things you might find in an Easter basket,” or “Take all of the remaining eggs out of your basket one by one and then put them back.”
 Put each slip of paper inside a plastic egg, and divide the eggs evenly into two baskets.

 To play, split your group into two teams and have them line up across the room (or yard) from the baskets.
 On the count of three, the first person on each team runs up to the basket, selects an egg, and performs the action on that egg.
 Once they’ve completed the action, they run back and tap the next team member.
 The first team to finish their basket wins.
 You’ll want to have around six to 12 players, ages seven and up.